anthsec/unbuntu-router-all-in-one/README.md

 ## 2 Config network

-### 2.1 Be as a DHCP client below your home gateway
+### 2.1 Be as a DHCP client under your home gateway

 Connect your Light-modem LAN and your R2S WAN with a net cable, your light-modem will distribute a local ip for R2S.